Understanding Healthcare’s Procure to Pay Process

-December 27, 2022The procure to pay (P2P) process is a complex process comprised of various smaller processes, all leading to acquiring and purchasing goods for a health system at the most advantageous price.
+Procure-to-pay (P2P) processes comprise various smaller processes that all lead to acquiring and purchasing goods for a health system at the most advantageous price.
 Purchasing and paying for items seems simple, but in large health systems and hospitals spanning various departments and locations, the process easily breaks down.
 It only takes one error or process gap in any part of the P2P process to have upstream and downstream consequences for all parties involved in the P2P ecosystem: Finance/Accounts Payable (AP), Supply Chain, Vendors, and the End-User.

 What is the Procure to Pay Process?